-Licensee - The licensee stated that it would perform additional imaging when clinically indicated.
+Licensee- The licensee stated that it would perform additional imaging when clinically indicated (e.g., providing treatment to a patient with distorted hepatic anatomy).

 NRC-The Department of Veterans Affairs National Health Physics Program reviewed the medical event under its Master Materials License with the NRC and conducted a reactive inspection.
 A Veterans Affair physician review group also independently reviewed the medical event.
 From this the Department of Veterans Affairs National Health Physics Program concluded that there were no violations.